 This qualification is graded pass or fail and the Assessor's decision is final.
+Please note re-assessments are permitted.

 Appeals

 To ensure a fair assessment procedure is carried out, the Candidate must be fully briefed on the assessment requirements and given instructions on their right to appeal.
 All Training Providers must have an up to date Appeals procedure.